csbridge/csbridge2019guinea/README.md

 cp -r guinea/koumbia/19/* guinea/fria/19/
 ```

-### 2. Symlink the docs folder of the new section into the main docs folder
+### 2. Edit `copy_section_docs.sh`
+Add the following copy command for the Fria 2019 section.
 ```
-mkdir docs/fria
-cd docs/fria/
-ln -s ../../guinea/fria/19/docs 19
+cp -r  guinea/fria/19/docs/* docs/fria/19/
 ```

-### 4. Update the links to new section
+### 4. Update the hyperlinks to new section
-Use `/fria/19/en/index.html` or `/fria/19/fr/index.html` to refer to the home page of the new section as appropriate.
+Use `/fria/19/en/index.html` (English) or `/fria/19/fr/index.html` (French) to refer to the home page of the new section as appropriate.
 You may need to update the following files:

 |File|Change|
 |---|---|